Frankfort, Ky Part 2: Bourbon Delicious at Rebecca Ruth

 Of course, at the end of the tour, visitors are left in Rebecca Ruth’s magnificent candy store.
 Along with Rebecca Ruth’s bourbon ball chocolate, you’ll find an assortment of other Rebecca Ruth candies.
 The Kentucky creme pulled candy is another famous favorite.
 If you can’t make it to Frankfort anytime soon, its possible to order online.

-READ Delicious Things to See and Do in Waterbury, Vermont
+READ Things to See and Do in New Hampshire - The Inn to Inn Cookie Tour

 Factory and museum tours are only $5.
 It’s worth the money just to support a local, family-owned and operated business that’s become a lasting tribute to two women who didn’t even have the right to vote when they began their chocolate making operation.